santirodriguezaffonso/santirodriguezaffonso/README.md

-About Me
+## About Me

 Hi, I’m @santirodriguezaffonso I used to be an advanced law student but I decided to make a change in my career.
 Since I was a kid I’ve been in touch with computers –my first one was a Win.
-95– but for some reason I ended up studying law –“you will be what you have to be or you will be a lawyer”–.
+95– but for some reason I ended up studying law –*"You will be what you have to be or you will be a lawyer"*–.
 After five years of studying, trough my friends and my own research I discovered what programming really was.
 So I decided to go deeper into the IT world.

 I started to looking information about different technologies, and I decided on a position that intrigued me from the beginning “iOS Developer” –I’m a great Apple fan, his software and hardware–.